Wisteria

 -

-Wisteria is a highly floriferous (producing numerous blooms) woody vine that blooms in mid-spring and will grow to 10 to 25 feet depending on the support it is given.
-Wisteria blooms are highly fragrant and come in a variety of colors ranging from pink to purple to white.
-These flowers are found in large racemes (long drooping clusters) of about 12 to 18 inches in length.
-Training into a small tree or shrub requires a significant amount of pruning.
+Wisteria is a showy, woody vine that blooms in mid-spring and will grow to 10 to 25 feet, depending on the support it is given.
+There are four species in the genus, three native to eastern Asia and one native to the eastern USA.
 The genus name honors Caspar Wistar (1761–1818), an American physician and anatomist on the faculty of the University of Pennsylvania.

-When choosing a plant, please consider the fact that Asian wisterias are more aggressive growers than the North American variety.
+The commonly cultivated Asian species (Wisteria sinensis and Wisteria floribunda) and their hybrid have the potential to outcompete the host trees for sunlight.
+Left to grow at will, the Asian species become aggressive pests in the landscape, and they can escape into natural areas.
+The American wisteria (Wisteria frutescens) is much less aggressive and requires less pruning and poses no risk to natural areas.
+When choosing a plant, please consider the fact that Asian wisterias are more aggressive growers than the North American species.
 Distinguishing traits include differences in the seed pods.
 Asian wisterias have fuzzy seed pods, while North American wisteria has smooth seed pods.
-Also, the flowers on the North American varieties bloom after the plant has leafed out, while Chinese wisterias will bloom before the foliage opens.
+Also, the flowers on the North American varieties bloom after the plant has leafed out, while Asian wisterias will bloom before the foliage opens.
+This plant is mildly resistant to damage by deer and is toxic to dogs, cats and horses.

 - See this plant in the following landscape: